A ‘DESPICABLE’ paedophile who abused three girls when he was an Imam at a town centre mosque has been convicted by a jury.

 “The offences took place in the 1980s when Kazi was the Imam at the Broad Street Mosque in Swindon.
-As an Imam, Kazi was in a position of responsibility and trust, a position which he abused for his own gratification.
+As an Imam, Kazi was in a position of responsibility and trust, a position which he abused for

 “Not only did he subject these children to these despicable acts but he has shown no remorse for his actions, having now also put them through the ordeal of a trial.